 In situations like these, being just a little bit better than the competition can lead to outsized rewards because the winner takes all.
-You only win by one percent or one second or one dollar, but you capture one hundred percent of the victory.
+You only win by 1 percent or 1 second or 1 dollar, but you capture 100 percent of the victory.
 The advantage of being a little bit better is not a little bit more reward, but the entire reward.
 The winner gets one and the rest get zero.

 Winner-Take-All Leads to Winner-Take-Most

 Winner-Take-All Effects in individual competitions can lead to Winner-Take-Most Effects in the larger game of life.